Little Busters!: Release history

 Prototype released a PlayStation 2 (PS2) port of Ecstasy titled Little Busters!
 Converted Edition on December 24, 2009, which removed the adult elements of the game.
-The PS2 version was available to try at Key 10th Memorial Fes, an event held in commemoration of Key's ten-year anniversary between February 28 and March 1, 2009.
+The PS2 version was available to try at Key 10th Memorial Fes, an event held in commemoration of Key's tenth anniversary between February 28 and March 1, 2009.
 A PlayStation Portable (PSP) version of Little Busters!
 Converted Edition, also by Prototype, was released on November 25, 2010.
 The Windows and PS2 versions had voice acting for only the major characters, but the PSP version contained full voice acting for all of the characters other than Riki.
 Prototype also released a version of Little Busters!
 Converted Edition ported to the PlayStation Vita (PS Vita) on March 22, 2012.
 Along with also having full voice acting, the PS Vita version contains 1.4x larger CGs than the Windows edition, and the limited edition came bundled with a drama CD.
 Prototype released a PlayStation 3 (PS3) version of Converted Edition with the additional content included in the previous consumer ports on March 20, 2013.
-An added feature in the PS3 version is a 3D rendering of the minigame in Saya's route where the player must navigate a labyrinth.
+An added feature in the PS3 version is a 3D rendering of the minigame in Saya's route, where the player must navigate a labyrinth.
 A downloadable version of the PS3 release via the PlayStation Store was released by Prototype on May 29, 2013.

-Key released an all ages version of Ecstasy titled Little Busters!
+Key released an all-ages version of Ecstasy titled Little Busters!
 Perfect Edition (リトルバスターズ!パーフェクトエディション) on November 30, 2012 for Windows.
 The Perfect Edition contains the additional content featured in the consumer ports, and came bundled with additional merchandise including: an expanded reprint of Natsume Kyousuke Fūrai Ki, a CD containing a special recording of the Internet radio show Little Busters!
 R, Microsoft Gadgets, wallpapers, a Rin Natsume-themed system sounds package for Windows which uses dialogue of Tomoe Tamiyasu—the voice of Rin, and nine promotional cards from the trading card games Weiß Schwarz, Chaos TCG and Megami Engage.
 A version of the Perfect Edition for a worldwide release titled Little Busters!
 English Edition was released on Steam on November 1, 2017, which is also compatible with Steam Deck.
 The English Edition features a swappable English and Japanese script, added touchscreen support, and is in high-definition.
-Prototype released a Nintendo Switch port on April 23, 2020 with text support for both Japanese and English.
+Prototype released a Nintendo Switch port on April 23, 2020, with text support for both Japanese and English.